J. C. Greenburg

 J. C. (Judith) Greenburg is the author of the Andrew Lost children's books.
 Her books blend science and adventure with fun.

-In April 2018 Greenburg was a featured speaker at the Esther Banker Memorial Series at the Byram Shubert Library in Greeenwich, Connecticut.
-Her husband, Dan Greenburg, has also published books.
+Early life and education

+Greenburg is the daughter of Alphonse Wickroski, a chemist, and Sabina Wickroski.
+Greenburg completed her undergraduate degree as well as a master's degree in English literature and education at the University of Connecticut.
+Prior to February 1998, she worked for Worth Publishers as a textbook editor.